just-hms/DM-ML/README.md

 Please notify us via email (alessandro.renda@unipi.it, francesco.marcelloni@unipi.it) when you are ready to discuss the proposal.
 As soon as possible we will allocate a slot during the upcoming lectures for the group discussion.

+# Project

 - http malicious intrusions
-- ctf attack and defence pcap and other public datasets as reference
+- `ctf attack and defence` Wireshark `pcap` and other public datasets as reference

 - problem